 Years ago, when my kids were little, I started using the no-boil lasagna, which saved a lot of time.
-The last few years, I was introduced to Crock Pot lasagna, and I was hooked.
-Here is recent easy crockpot lasagna recipe I made for family, and they loved it.
+In the last few years, I was introduced to Crock Pot lasagna, and I was hooked.
+Here is a recent easy crockpot lasagna recipe I made for family, and they loved it.

 Easy Crock Pot Lasagna ingredients: